 Due Process

-Consistent with the 14th Amendment of the United States Constitution and Sections 6.1 and 5.6 of the Charter Contract, all students and parents will be provided with due process.
-This means the student will be informed of the alleged violation and the student will have an opportunity to provide a response to the violation, an investigation will be completed and should the parent want to appeal any disciplinary action, it may be done through the “Formal Problem Solving Process” as described in the Parent and Student Handbook.
+Consistent with the 14th Amendment of the United States Constitution, all students and parents will be provided with due process.
+This means the student will be informed of the alleged violation and have an opportunity to provide a response to the alleged violation as well as the right to an investigation.
+Should the parent wish to appeal any disciplinary action decision, the parent should first contact the Principal or other administrator.
+If the parent is still not satisfied with the decision of the Principal, the parent may further appeal to the Governing Board.

 Suspensions

 Suspensions of ten days or less: Administrators will provide the student written or oral notice of the charges against him or her.
-If the student denies the charges, he or she must receive an explanation of the evidence the authorities have and must be presented an opportunity to refute such evidence.
+If the student denies the charges, they must receive an explanation of the evidence the authorities have and must be presented an opportunity to refute such evidence.
 Anonymity of reporting students, parents, or employees will be preserved.

 Suspension of more than ten days or expulsion: The student is entitled to the same due process as stated above but also must be afforded a formal hearing before an impartial body.
 The student may have a lawyer present and may cross-examine witnesses.